Michael Forsyth, Baron Forsyth of Drumlean: Parliamentary career

 After leaving university Forsyth was first elected to Westminster City Council from 1978 to 1983.

 He was then elected at the 1983 General Election as the MP for the Stirling constituency.
-His first job in government was as Parliamentary Private Secretary to the then Foreign Secretary Geoffrey Howe from 1986 to 1987.
+His first job in government was as Parliamentary private secretary to the then Foreign Secretary Geoffrey Howe from 1986 to 1987.
 In 1987, he was appointed to the Scottish Office, first as an Under-Secretary of State (1987–90), then as Minister of State (1990–92) with responsibility over health, education, social work and sport.
 He was also the chair of the Scottish Conservative Party from 1989 to 1990.
 In 1996, he was named Parliamentarian of the Year.

 He was appointed Minister of State at the Department of Employment (1992–94), then the Home Office (1994–95), he became a member of John Major's cabinet in 1995 as Secretary of State for Scotland.
 In 1996, as Scottish Secretary, Forsyth was credited with transferring the Stone of Scone, also known as the Stone of Destiny, from Westminster Abbey to (ultimately) Edinburgh Castle.
 He also established the University of the Highlands, crofters' rights to buy their land, promoted the Gaelic language and commissioned the restoration of the Great Hall at Stirling Castle.

-Forsyth was re-elected in 1987 and 1992 with small majorities of less than a thousand, but lost his seat in 1997 United Kingdom general election.
+Forsyth was re-elected in 1987 and 1992 with small majorities of less than a thousand, but lost his seat in 1997 general election.